Elena-Stoyanova/Tenzies-Game/README.md

 ### Added features

 - Stopwatch as a custom hook (build with setInterval() and Date.now())
-- Create timeAndScore component to prevent re render in Game.js
+- Create timeAndScore component to prevent re-render in Game.js
 - Dots are made instead of numbers for each die
-- API to take your IP adress
+- API to take your IP address
 - Custom logo (Figma is used)
-- Custom hook for window width and height (it was necessary for the React Confetti to be responsive)
+- Custom hook for window width and height (the React Confetti needed to be responsive)
 - Custom hook to format time
-- Create TopScore component where save your top score in local storage
+- Create a TopScore component where save your top score in local storage
 - SVG file for background
 - Popup
-- Footer which navigates to my github account
+- Footer which navigates to my GitHub account

 ### Built with